zedwoo/online-marketing-api-toolkit/src/Zedwoo/OnlineMarketingApiToolkit/Strucr/STRUCR-README.md

 #OnlineMarketingApiToolkit: StrucrClient

-More info about the Seokicks-Api: https://strucr.com/
+More info about the Strucr-Api: https://strucr.com/

 Usage: